Approximate Bayesian Computation for Finite Mixture Models: Concluding Remarks

 The proposed ABC algorithm has been explored and tested empirically using popular examples from the literature.
-The resulting ABC posteriors were compared to the corresponding MCMC posteriors, and in all cases considered the proposed ABC and MCMC posteriors were very similar.
-We also considered the galaxy velocity data from the Corona Borealis Region \citep{Roeder1990}, which is commonly used in assessing the performance of mixture models.
+The resulting ABC posteriors were compared to the corresponding MCMC posteriors, and in all cases considered the proposed ABC and MCMC posteriors were similar, as desired.
+We also considered the galaxy velocity data from the Corona Borealis Region \citep{Roeder1990}, which is often used in assessing the performance of mixture models.
 An advantage of ABC over other commonly used methods is that the forward model can be easily expanded to better represent the physical process that is being modeled.
 For the galaxy data, measurement errors are available in the original data set, but are not generally used when analyzing the data.
-We extend the proposed ABC-PMC forward model used in this example to include the measurement errors, which provides a more accurate assessment of the uncertainty in the data.
+We extend the proposed ABC--PMC forward model used in this example to include the measurement errors, which provides a more accurate assessment of the uncertainty in the data.

-Though the presented examples focused on one--dimensional GMMs, the component distributions can be easily changed to other distributions in the ABC forward model.
-Overall, the proposed ABC-PMC algorithm performs well and is able to recover the benchmark MCMC posteriors suggesting that ABC is a viable approach for carrying out inference for finite mixture models.
+Though the presented examples focused on one--dimensional GMMs, the component distributions can be adapted to other distributions in the ABC forward model.
+Overall, the proposed ABC--PMC algorithm performs well and is able to recover the benchmark MCMC posteriors (when they were available) suggesting that the proposed ABC--PMC algorithm is a viable approach for carrying out inference for FMMs.